 When you are spending this much, consultation fees become insurance against costly mistakes.
 A few thousand dollars in expert planning can save tens of thousands in wrong hardware purchases, software lock-in, and failed deployments.
 The consultation pays for itself by preventing even a single major error.

-The common thread across all six breaking points is complexity.
-When the number of variables - locations, integrations, compliance rules, stakeholders - exceeds what one person can manage with a checklist, expert help stops being a luxury and becomes a cost-saving measure.
-DPAA industry growth data shows that the market is only getting more complex, which makes informed guidance increasingly valuable.
+The common thread is complexity.
+Once the moving parts (locations, integrations, compliance rules, stakeholders) outgrow what one person can hold in a checklist, expert help stops being a luxury and starts being the cheaper option.
+DPAA industry growth data shows the market only getting more complex, which makes good guidance worth more, not less.

 Decision Framework